Unifying Search and Recommendation in LLMs via Gradient Multi-Subspace Tuning: Method

 Following this, we define the projection matrix onto the null-space of $U_{\text{pre}}^k$ (the top-$k$ singular vectors of $U_{\text{pre}}$) as:

 which removes any component of an update that aligns with the dominant pre-trained directions.
-Since the projection matrix $P_{\perp}$ depends solely on the general-domain knowledge, it only needs to be computed once during the preparation stage before training, thereby reducing computational cost.
+Since the projection matrix $P_{\perp}$ depends solely on the general-domain knowledge, it only needs to be computed once per layer during the preparation stage before training.
 Given a fused gradient update $\Delta_t^{\text{fused}}$ at training step $t$, the final update is obtained by:

 This procedure ensures that gradient updates avoid interfering with the principal directions associated with pre-trained representations, thereby reducing knowledge shift and preserving the semantic structures acquired during pre-training.
 As a result, the model adapts to S\&R tasks mainly along directions less aligned with prior knowledge, striking a balance between efficient fine-tuning and knowledge preservation.